 Kyoto sightseeing tip: Kyoto Station is the perfect location for a Kyoto stay as most visitors arrive and depart from Kyoto station and sights such as the Bamboo Forest and Fushimi Inyari Shrine are just a few minutes train journey away.
 It also has a host of great food options like most of Japan’s major train stations.

-Hiroshima and Miyajima things to do tip: The deer will chew on anything from shirts to paper to their deer cookies!
+Things to do in Hiroshima and Miyajima tip: The deer will chew on anything from shirts to paper to their deer cookies!

 3 | Goju-no-to Pagoda and Toyokuni Shrine